Kushaalkumar-pothula/MAGNETO-Code/README.md

 ## Usage
 To run the code, you must have NumPy and Matplotlib already installed.
-If you have fulfilled the requirements, you can proceed by following the given instructions.
+If you have fulfilled the requirements, you can proceed to run the code.

-#### UNIX Operating Systems
-On UNIX Operating Systems, you can run and analyse the simulation in a single step by running ```run.sh```.
+In a ```bash``` shell, you can run and analyse the simulation in a single step by running ```run.sh```.
 This can be done by running the following commands in a terminal:
 ```bash
 > chmod +x run.sh
 > ./run.sh
 ```

-#### Windows and Others OS
-On Windows and other OS, you might need to run the python scripts individually.
-You can also follow these steps if you want to run any single script, as opposed to running 2 scripts individually using ```run.sh```.
+If you want to run individual scripts,you can follow the commands below.
 Run the following command:
 ```bash
 > python FlareTimes.py
 ```
-This command  will result in a simulation of flare intervals of flaring activity of a magnetar.
+This command  will run a simulation of flare intervals of flaring activity of a magnetar.

 Now, you can analyse the result obtained by running the Monte Carlo simulation by running the command:
 ```bash